 28.212 If the primary victim has no cities in an area touched by a volcano, one of his cities is destroyed by earthquake.
 One city belonging to another player is reduced.
-This second city must be in an area adjacent to the destroyed city, even across water.
+This second city must be in an area adjacent (by land or water) to the destroyed city.
 As above, the site of the earthquake is that that causes the greatest total damage, with the primary victim breaking any ties.

 28.213 If the primary or secondary victims holds Urbanism and does not hold Engineering, an earthquake or volcano forces that player to remove four unit points from any area adjacent (by land or water) to any areas affected by 28.211 or 28.212.
-If there is less than four tokens total in the adjacent areas, a city has to be reduced.
+If there are less than four tokens total in the adjacent areas, a city has to be reduced.
 If less than four tokens and no city is present, remove all your tokens in adjacent areas.

-28.214 If an Earthquake would eliminate a city, if the victim has Engineering the city is reduced instead.
+28.214 If the primary victim of an earthquake has Engineering the city is reduced rather than eliminated.
 If a Volcano eliminates a city, Engineering will have no effect on the elimination of the city.